-With many overseas trips already underway and even more about to begin, we would like to share our top tips on how to have a fun, safe, and successful summer abroad.
-Whether you are in Australia or Morocco, these tips will be sure to get you through your summer of overseas adventures without a hitch.
+With many teens already planning their summer travels, we’d like to share our top tips on how to have a fun, safe, and successful summer abroad.
+No matter where in the world you are going, from Australia to Wyoming, these tips will be sure to get you through your summer of global adventures without a hitch.

 We’ve said it once, and we’ll say it again (and again…and again)…drinking enough water throughout your travels is important to staying healthy.
 As mentioned in how to survive international flights, it’s best to start your trip on the right foot by staying hydrated during your flights.
 This will ensure that you don’t arrive at your destination feeling anymore “meh” than necessary (let’s be honest – jet-lag is enough to deal with upon arrival).

 It is also the summer in many destinations, so hot weather means that you need to drink even more water than you might usually drink at home.
 So make sure that you remember your water bottle when you go on your hike through the Cinque Terre!

 This goes hand-in-hand with drinking enough water and is an absolute must.
 Even when it’s cloudy out the sun can still be super strong.
 An extra sunny day in Scotland or Ireland can still leave you sunburned!
 Find a sunscreen that you like before your trip and that works well with your skin type (doesn’t make you break out).

 If you like your sunscreen, then you are more likely to want to wear it!
 Remember to not only apply in the morning but also bring it with you to reapply throughout the day, especially for those beach days on the French Riviera.